Skip to main content

 Intestinal Permeability and Thyroid Autoimmunity What Is the Connection?

 The connection between gut health and thyroid function extends into the realm of autoimmunity.
-The most common cause of hypothyroidism in the developed world is Hashimoto’s thyroiditis, an autoimmune condition where the body’s own mistakenly attacks and destroys thyroid tissue.
+The most common cause of hypothyroidism in the developed world is Hashimoto’s thyroiditis, an autoimmune condition where the body’s own immune system mistakenly attacks and destroys thyroid tissue.
 The development of autoimmunity is widely understood to require three factors ∞ a genetic predisposition, an environmental trigger, and increased intestinal permeability, often called “leaky gut.”

 When this barrier is breached, large molecules can enter the systemic circulation, provoking a strong response from the immune system.
 A bacterial component called lipopolysaccharide (LPS), a potent inflammatory trigger, is a primary concern.
 The immune system mounts an attack against these foreign invaders.
 The problem arises from a phenomenon known as molecular mimicry.